8 Things I’d Tell My Pre-Invisalign Self

 8. “Retainers are forever, but that’s ok.”

-Wearing retainers every night will quickly become a routine.
+After living with your aligners every day for 20 to 22 hours, wearing retainers at night is easy peasy.
 After a while, you won’t even be conscious of them.
 In fact, you’ll be so in love with your straight teeth that you’d be motivated to take good care of them.
 You’ll soon realise that Invisalign is a worthwhile investment in your appearance and your self-esteem, and letting that go to waste over retainers that really don’t cost that much, doesn’t make sense at all.

 Undecided About Invisalign, I hope my experience gave you some food for thought.
 Getting my teeth straightened was probably one of the most liberating things I’ve done for myself as an adult.
 I hope you get to experience that too.
 Whenever you’re ready, I know the smile doctors at i.Dental, the Singapore Invisalign Flagship Clinic appointed by Invisalign maker Align Technology, would be delighted to help.